LCOGT/photonranch-calendar/README.md

-    "site": "saf",  // Sitecode where reservation was made "title": "My Name",  // Name of reservation, defaults to username "reservation_type": "realtime",  // String, can be "realtime" or "project" "resourceId": "saf",  // Sitecode where reservation was made "project_id": "none",  // Or concatenated string of project_name#created_at timestamp "reservation_note": "",  // User-supplied comment string, can be empty
+    "site": "saf",  // Sitecode where reservation was made "title": "My Name",  // Name of reservation, defaults to username "reservation_type": "realtime",  // String, can be "realtime" or "project" "origin": "ptr", // "ptr" if created on the ptr site, or "lco" if the event was created by the lco scheduler "resourceId": "saf",  // Sitecode where reservation was made "project_id": "none",  // Or concatenated string of project_name#created_at timestamp "reservation_note": "",  // User-supplied comment string, can be empty